HOW THE AGGREGATE INDUSTRY BUYS AND SELLS MATERIAL

 General Rules of Thumb

-A half ton pick up truck can carry just that, about 1000 lbs, or a half ton.
-A 3/4 or 1 ton truck can carry more.
+A half ton pick up can carry just that, about 1000 lbs, or a half ton.
+A 3/4 or 1 ton pick up can carry more.
 Read the safety regulations in your vehicle manual for maximum weight of cargo load on your vehicle.

 A yard of material covers about 120 to 150 sf at a 2" depth.
 Larger product, like 2-3" cobble or medium bark, will get less coverage than smaller material.